gxlb/gogp/README.md

     Blog    : http://blog.csdn.net/vipally
     Site    : https://github.com/vipally

-	It is available for generate gp code for golang
-	See details in example directory

 ## usage of gogp tool:
     1. (Recommend)use cmdline(cmd/gogp):

-        Tool gogp is used to generate Generic-Programming code
+        Tool gogp is a generic-programming solution for golang or any other languages.
 		Usage:
     		gogp [-r=<reverseWork>] <filePath>]
 		-e=<codeExt>  string